She Loves Biscotti

 What does fregola taste like?

-Given that it is a pasta, fregola tastes surprising nutty.
+Given that it is pasta, fregola tastes surprisingly nutty.
 This unique flavor contribution, combined with its chewy texture, makes it an ideal ingredient to use in salads.

 A close up shot of the cooked brown lentils.